justinjiajia/cloud_security/labs/lab_4_new.md

 Next, you'll test if you can assume the *Bucket2AccessRole* role while signed in as the account root user.

 13. Open a new browswer tab, and paste the URL copied from the *Link to switch roles in console* into the address bar.
 This time, try to switch roles from the account root user.
 You'll encounter the following error message:

     <img width="800"  src="https://github.com/user-attachments/assets/5341773b-eb72-44f5-ac91-5a10afde1819" />

-## Cross account access
+## Challenge tasks

+### Challenge task 1: Verifying the role of the "sts:AssumeRole" action

-1. Switch to the tab that holds the session for your root user account
+1. Switch to the browser tab where you are signed in as the root user.
-2. Open the IAM console, Choose *Roles* in the left navigation pane, and then choose the *Bucket2AccessRole* role from the *Roles* list.
+2. In the IAM console, locate the *DeveloperGroupPolicy* policy and edit it to remove the "sts:AssumeRole" action from its policy statement.
-3. Choose the *Trust relationships* tab.
-Then choose *Edit trust policy*
+3. Save the policy changes.
+4. Switch back to the browser tab where you are logged in as the IAM user *devuser*.
+5. Attempt to assume the *Bucket2AccessRole* again.
+Verify whether the action is still permitted.
+6. Switch to the browser tab where you are signed in as the root user.
+Add the "sts:AssumeRole" action back to the *DeveloperGroupPolicy* policy.

+### Challenge task 2: Allowing cross-account access

+1. Remain in the browser tab where you are signed in as the root user.
+2. In the IAM console, locate the *Bucket2AccessRole* role.
+3. Ask a neighbor for their AWS Account ID.
+4. Edit the role's *Trust Policy*.
+Add a new principal that specifies your neighbor's account ID, granting them permission to assume this role.
-4. Edit the *Principal* block to allow *devuser* in one of your neighbor's account to assume the *Bucket2AcessRole* in your account.
+5. Copy the *Link to switch roles in console* for the role and share it with your neighbor.
+Verify if they can successfully assume the role and access the three S3 buckets in your account.